ascott1/ethical-web-dev/web-apps-privacy-security/02-privacy.md

 According to the [Electronic Frontier Foundation](https://www.eff.org/pages/understanding-effs-do-not-track-policy-universal-opt-out-tracking), Do Not Track boils down to sites agreeing not to collect personally identifiable information through methods such as cookies and fingerprinting as well as agreeing not to retain individual user browser data beyond 10 days.
 The noted exceptions to this policy are when a site is legally responsible for maintaining this information, the information is needed to complete a transaction, or if a user has given explicit consent.

-With Do Not Track enabled, browsers send an HTTP header response with a `DNT` value of `1`:
+With Do Not Track enabled, browsers send an HTTP header response with a `DNT` value of `1`.
+The following is a sample header response, which includes a `DNT` value:

 ```
 Host: "www.example.com"